Alexi Lalas: Major League Soccer

 Before the inaugural Major League Soccer (MLS) draft in February 1996, the league allocated high-profile players throughout the league's ten teams (except for the Dallas Burn, which alone amongst all MLS sides never received a U.S. national team allocation from the 1994 World Cup era).
-As part of this process, MLS placed Lalas with the New England Revolution.
-Lalas was a regular on the Revs backline during the 1996 and 1997 seasons.
-In November 1997, the Revolution loaned Lalas to Ecuadorian First Division Club Emelec for a month.
-He returned to New England at the end of December only to find himself traded to the MetroStars on February 4, 1998.
-He spent the 1998 season with the MetroStars before being traded, along with Tony Meola, to the Kansas City Wizards for Mark Chung and Mike Ammann on January 28, 1999.
-Lalas spent one season with the Wizards before announcing his retirement on October 10, 1999.
+As part of this process, MLS placed Lalas with the New England Revolution on October 7, 1995.